osamaalpha/Amazon-Demo/README.md

 <img src="./amazonimg.JPG">

-# Page is styled by bootstrap
+# Description
+<h4>In this project I was trying to learn more about bootstrap by replicating the amazon website</h4>

 <br>